ingenious-agency/mensaje/README.md

 $ yarn quirrel
 ```

+## Local testing

+You want to copy your file `.env.local` to `.env.test.local` and change the `DATABASE_URL` accordinghly.

+To kick off the tests you can `yarn test` or `yarn test:watch`.
+The watch version will run everything and wait for changes in your code to re run important affected ones.

 ## Deployment

 Pushing to `main` triggers a prod deploy while pushing to any other branch doesn't trigger any preview deployment.